What are dentures?

 Will eating with new dentures be difficult?

-Eating with new dentures will take a little practice and may be uncomfortable for some wearers for a few weeks.
+Eating with new dentures will take practice and may be uncomfortable for some wearers for a few weeks.
 To get used to the new denture, start with soft foods cut into small pieces or thin strips as opposed to a small chunk.
 Chew slowly, using both sides of your mouth.
 As you get used to your new dentures, add other foods until you return to your normal diet.
 Be cautious with hot or hard foods and sharp-edged bones or shells.
 And, avoid foods that are extremely sticky or hard.
 Don’t chew gum.
 Also, don’t use toothpicks while wearing dentures.

 Will dentures change how I speak?